-Antibiotics are always prescribed by your doctor and he or she will only do so when really necessary, for example because you do not have enough resistance to fight the infection alone.
+Antibiotics are always prescribed by your doctor and they will only do so when really necessary, because, for example, you do not have enough resistance to fight the infection alone.
 Doctors do not want to prescribe antibiotics too quickly because they want to prevent resistance to them.
 This means that the bacterium adapts and becomes insensitive to the effects of the medicine.
-As a result, this particular type of antibiotic can no longer be used to combat this bacterium, not even in other patients.
+As a result, this particular type of antibiotic can no longer be used to combat this bacterium, even in other patients.
 In addition, bacteria can gradually become resistant.
 This is particularly the case if the same type of antibiotic is used repeatedly or over a long period of time.
 Antibiotic resistance thus creates dangerous situations, in the worst case bacterial infections can no longer be treated in the future, which in some cases can be life-threatening.

-Since antibiotics only kill bacteria and no viruses, a doctor does not prescribe this medication if you have a flu, a cold or chicken pox.
-Always take the medication according to your doctor's instructions and complete the course, even if you feel better after a few days.
+Since antibiotics only kill bacteria and not viruses, doctors do not prescribe this medication if you have a flu, a cold or chicken pox.
+Always take the medication according to your doctor’s instructions and complete the course, even if you feel better after a few days.
 Otherwise, it is possible that the infection will recur, because not all bacteria have been combated yet.
 A cure takes about 5 to 10 days, depending on the type of infection.

 How do you use antibiotics?

-The antibiotics tablets or capsules are best taken sitting or standing up with a little water.
+Antibiotic tablets or capsules are best taken sitting or standing up with a little water.
 If you have difficulty swallowing large tablets or capsules, keep your head slightly forward.
 After taking the medicine, drink a large glass of water so that it quickly reaches the stomach.
-Some antibiotics can cause damage in the esophagus if they stay there for a long time.
-If you have obtained antibiotics in the form of an effervescent tablet, dissolve them in a little water.
+Some antibiotics can cause damage in the oesophagus if they stay there for a long time.
+If your antibiotics are in the form of an effervescent tablet, dissolve them in a little water.
 Drink a large glass of water after this as well.
 Antibiotics in the form of drinks are often prescribed to children.
-Some of these drinks contain sugar, in which case make sure your child brushes his or her teeth after taking them before going to bed.
+Some of these drinks contain sugar, in which case make sure your child brushes their teeth after taking them before going to bed.

-You will reduce the risk of forgetting if you take the antibiotic at the same time every day.
-However, if you forgot to take your medicine on time, do so as soon as you think about it, but not if you have to take your next dose shortly afterwards.
-In that case, do not take the forgotten dose anymore, but take the next one at the normal time.
-The forgotten dose is taken at the end of the course, thus shifting the time when you finish the course.
+You will reduce the risk of forgetting you have taken your antibiotic, if you take it at the same time every day.
+However, if you forget to take your medicine on time, take it as soon as you remember, but not if you have to take your next dose shortly afterwards.
+In that case, do not take the missed dose, but just take the next one at the normal time.
+The missed dose is taken at the end of the course, thus shifting the time when you finish the course.
 As mentioned above, it is very important that you always complete the course.
-It may be tempting to stop taking antibiotics if you feel better after 2 or 3 days, but this is dangerous because not all bacteria may have been killed by then.
+It may be tempting to stop taking antibiotics if you feel better after two or three days, but this is dangerous because it is possible that not all bacteria have been killed at this point.
 The most persistent bacteria survive and can make you sick again.
 In addition, they can adapt, making them possibly insensitive to this antibiotic in the future.
 This applies not only to yourself, but to all people who take these antibiotics.
 Therefore, always complete the course of treatment.

 Antibiotics can be prescribed for both children and adults.
-It can be administered in the form of a syringe for babies and in the form of a drink for older children.
+They can be administered in the form of a syringe for babies and in the form of a drink for older children.

-Some antibiotics only need to be taken once a day, others up to 4 times a day.
+Some antibiotics only need to be taken once a day, others up to four times a day.
 If you have to take the antibiotic several times a day, it is important that you take the medication evenly throughout the day, so that the amount of antibiotics in your body during the day remains the same.
-For example, according to the diagram below:
+For example:

-- Take once a day: every day at the same time.
+- Taken once a day: every day at the same time.

 Please note that some antibiotics have to be taken on an empty stomach.
-Your doctor will tell you this and it will also be described on the label, such as: take half an hour before or two hours after a meal.
+Your doctor will tell you this and it will also be specified on the label, with a note such as “take half an hour before or two hours after a meal”.
 With other antibiotics, it does not matter whether you take them before, during or after dinner.
 In this case, there is no mention of this on the label.

 What are the side effects of antibiotics?

-In general, antibiotics have few side effects, especially narrow-spectrum antibiotics.
+In general, antibiotics, and especially narrow-spectrum antibiotics, have few side effects.
 When using broad-spectrum antibiotics, side effects are more common because in this case the good bacteria in the intestines are also killed.
-Thin stools, however, are not always a side effect of the medicine, they can also be a side effect of the infection.

 The most common side effects of antibiotics are:

 Hypersensitivity to a certain antibiotic can cause red spots on the skin, itching or fever.
-This may be a sign of an allergy, but is not necessarily.
-In this case, contact your doctor, who will determine whether this is the result of hypersensitivity of the antibiotic you are using.
+This may be a sign of an allergy, but not necessarily.
+In this case, contact your doctor, who will determine whether this is the result of hypersensitivity to the antibiotic you are using.
 Antibiotics from the group of tetracyclines, such as doxycycline and minocycline, can cause hypersensitivity to sunlight.
-This allows you to burn faster when you are sitting in the sun, even if you normally never get sunburned.
+This means your skin might burn faster when you are sitting in the sun, even if you normally never get sunburned.
 This is stated in the package leaflet.
 In this case, stay out of the sun as much as possible and protect your skin well with a high-protection sunscreen, even in cloudy weather.

 If you know that you are hypersensitive to an antibiotic, tell your doctor during your consultation.
-Even if you suffer from other symptoms that do not pass after 1 to 2 days, it is advisable to contact your doctor.
+Even if you suffer from other symptoms that do not pass after one to two days, it is advisable to contact your doctor.

 Some medications can reduce the effect of antibiotics.
 For this reason, it is important that you always tell your doctor clearly which other medicines you are taking.
 Not only medications prescribed by a specialist, but also medicines that you have bought without a prescription, such as a laxative, ibuprofen or an anti-acid agent.

 In addition, some antibiotics may reduce the reliability of the contraceptive pill.
-It is also possible that you will get diarrhoea from a certain antibiotic, which may also reduce the reliability of the pill.
+It is also possible that you will get diarrhoea from certain antibiotics, which may also reduce the reliability of the pill.
 In this case, temporarily use an additional contraceptive, such as a condom.

 Use during pregnancy, while driving and with alcohol

-Some antibiotics such as penicillins are safe to use during pregnancy and lactation.
+Some antibiotics, such as penicillin, are safe to use during pregnancy and breastfeeding.
 But there are also antibiotics that can be harmful to your unborn child and for which the exact influence is not yet known.
-If you are pregnant, suspect that you are pregnant or breastfeeding, always discuss this with your doctor.
+If you are pregnant, suspect that you are pregnant or are breastfeeding, always discuss this with your doctor.
 Your doctor will take this into account when prescribing antibiotics.

 Where to buy antibiotics?

 Antibiotics are not available without a prescription.
-You cannot just buy these medicines on the internet or in a pharmacy.
-You should always make an appointment with a doctor first, then he or she will give you a prescription for antibiotics if he or she believes that your infection requires antibiotics.
+You cannot just buy antibiotics on the internet or in a pharmacy.
+You should always make an appointment with a doctor first, who will give you a prescription for antibiotics if they believe your infection requires antibiotics.